WentaoZhan1998/NN-GLS-article-code/README.md

 'realdata_preprocess.py'.
 One can skip the preprocessing and use daily files directory.
 * The meteorologica data is collected from the [National Centers for Environmental Prediction’s (NCEP) North American Regional Reanalysis (NARR) product](https://psl.noaa.gov/data/gridded/data.narr.html).
 The '.nc' (netCDF) files should be downloaded from the website and saved in the root directory to run 'realdata_preprocess.py'.
-Otherwise, one can skip the preprocessing and use covariate files directory.
+Otherwise, one may skip the preprocessing and use covariate files directly.
+* Note that for 06/05/2019, we use the flies provided by the DeepKriging project, which come from the same resource (EPA and NARR).

 ## Workflow
 * Most of the files other than the visualization code in the "code" folder can run independently.
 To reproduce any figure, one can directly run the corresponding file indecated in